Goldenes Dachl

 In Europe, it is estimated that between 100,000 and 150,000 people died as heretics, witches and sorcerers.
 This affected elites who aroused envy as well as Protestants, marginalised groups and the socially disadvantaged, who were scapegoats for bad weather, illness and other misfortune.
 The ratio between men and women was around 1:3.
 Innsbruck was to be spared further waves of witch hunts after 1485.
 The intervention of Golser and some of the people of Innsbruck played a decisive role in this.

-Reform and revolution: Jakob Hutter and Michael Gaismair
+Reform and rebellion: Jakob Hutter and Michael Gaismair

 The first years of Emperor Ferdinand I's reign (1503 - 1564) as sovereign of Tyrol were characterised by theological and social unrest.
 Theological and social tensions increased during this crisis-ridden period.
-Siegmund's lavish court management and Maximilian's wars, including the pledging of a large part of the provincial assets, had put Tyrol's financial situation in dire straits.
+Siegmund's lavish court management and Maximilian's wars, including the pledging of a large part of the state's assets to foreign entrepreneurs and financiers, had put Tyrol's financial situation in dire straits.
 The new law, which had been introduced by Maximilian's administration, stood in contrast to the old customary law.
 Hunting in the forest and searching for firewood had thus become illegal for the majority of the population.
-The loss of these common rights and the ever-increasing tax burden had a massive impact on small farmers, day labourers, farmhands and other "Pofel".
-In Tyrol at this time, Jakob Hutter (1500 - 1536) and Michael Gaismair (1490 - 1532) were two men who threatened the existing order and paid for it with their lives.
+The loss of these Universal rights and the ever-increasing burden of taxes had a negative impact on small farmers, day labourers, farmhands and other labourers.
+Pofel massive impact.
+In Tyrol at this time, Jakob Hutter (1500 - 1536) and Michael Gaismair (1490 - 1532) were two men who demanded more social justice, threatened the existing order and paid for it with their lives.

 One of them was Hutter.
 Having grown up in South Tyrol, his apprenticeship and journeyman years as a hatter took him to Prague and Carinthia, where he probably first came into contact with the Anabaptists and their teachings.
 When the religious community was also expelled from Moravia in 1535, Jakob Hutter returned to Tyrol.
-He was captured, taken to Innsbruck and imprisoned in the Kräuterturm gefoltert.
-Er fand als Anführer der Häretiker für sein Wirken 1536 vor dem Goldenen Dachl his end at the stake.
+He was captured, taken to Innsbruck and imprisoned in the Kräuterturm tortured.
+As the leader of the heretics for his activities in 1536, he was tried before the Goldenen Dachl burnt at the stake.

 The community of Hutterischen Brüder kam nach ihrer endgültigen Vertreibung aus den deutschen Ländern und langen Irrfahrten und Fluchten quer durch Europa im 19.
 Jahrhundert in Nordamerika an.
 Noch heute gibt es einige hundert Hutterer Kolonien in Kanada und den USA, die noch immer nach dem Gebot der Jerusalemer Gütergemeinschaft in einer Art kommunistischem Urchristentum leben.
 Wie die Mennoniten und die Amisch leben die Hutterer meist isoliert von der Außenwelt und haben sich eine eigene Form der an das Deutsche angelehnten Sprache erhalten.
 In Innsbruck erinnern eine kleine Tafel am Goldenen Dachl sowie eine Straße im Westen der Stadt an Jakob Hutter.
 2008 hatten die Bischöfe von Brixen und Innsbruck gemeinsam mit den Landeshauptleuten Nord- und Südtirols in einem Brief an den Ältestenrat der Hutterischen Brüder das knapp 500 Jahre vergangene Unrecht an der Täufergemeinschaft eingestanden.
 2015 wurde im Saggen eein paar Schritte südwestlich des Panoramagebäudes der Huttererpark eröffnet, in dem das Denkmal „Übrige Brocken“ an das Schicksal und Leid der Verfolgten erinnert.

 No less interesting than his life is his post-mortem career.
 Gaismair never made it to the general fame of Andreas Hofer in Tyrol.
-To this day, he is hardly ever talked about in schools.
 Unlike Hofer, who rose up as a good Catholic against a foreign power, Gaismair was an insurgent, an unpleasant and lateral thinker.
 A play about the peasant leader by Franz Kranewitter was published in 1899.
 In the 20th century, Gaismair was interpreted as a fighter against the monarchy and clergy, by the National Socialists as a German hero and liberator of the peasants or by the left as an early communist.
 The generation of 1968 celebrated the actually pious and God-fearing revolutionary for his ideas on the communisation of property.
 The Tyrolean journalist and historian Claus Gatterer wrote about the constant reinterpretation of the figure of Gaismair:

-Unlike Andreas Hofer, there are hardly any memorials in Innsbruck to Michael Gaismair and the peasants' revolt of 1525.
+There are hardly any memorials or monuments to Michael Gaismair and the peasant uprising of 1525 in Innsbruck.
 In Wilten, a street and a secondary school named after him commemorate him.

 Siegmund der Münzreiche